 Seek immediate medical attention

-Ask someone to drive you to urgent care or the emergency room if:
+Ask someone to drive you to urgent care or an emergency room if:

 - Nausea and vomiting are accompanied by pain or a severe headache, especially if you haven't had this type of headache before